The Real New Testament Church

 The essential benefit of the Eternal Covenant is twofold.
 It graciously provides its beneficiary with new law and new life suitable for union with God.

-The new law of the Eternal Covenant is internal.
+The "law of God," the new law of the Eternal Covenant, is internal.
 Written on the heart, the recipient is legally suitable with God and thus, worthy to receive new life.

 The new covenantal life associated with the Eternal Covenant is life shared with Jesus Christ, the mediator of the covenant.
 There is no greater privilege.